Crisis, Advocacy and Support Service

 - share information and support around all aspects of living with M.E., for adults, parents, children and young people, including welfare benefits, social care, symptom management, accessing health services, liaising with your child's school and getting reasonable adjustments at work

-- offer understanding, empathy and emotional support, particularly challenging times
+- offer understanding, empathy and emotional support, particularly during these challenging times

 - source practical assistance local to you, such as your local mutual aid group, parish council and/or community hub; we can also source local producers/food outlets who are making home deliveries

-- advocate for your needs, explain processes in an accessible way, and support you to challenge the opinions of others in situations that affect you, including supporting you to contact your GP to ask them to refer you for support for vulnerable people
+- offer one-to-one advocacy by phone, email and video call; we will explain processes in an accessible way, and support you to challenge the opinions of others in situations that affect you, including supporting you to contact your GP to ask them to refer you for support for vulnerable people

 - offer peer-mentoring support (in Scotland only), to share experiences and insights into living with or caring for someone with M.E.